Adamawa guber rerun: Drama as INEC voids declaration of Binani as winner, summons REC, others to Abuja

 “Here in Adamawa, we are witnesses to a novel practice in election management where a Resident Electoral Commissioner announced the loser of an election as a winner.

-“It is not in doubt that INEC has approached the Adamawa State election with a preset agenda of declaring the APC at all cost.
+“It is not in doubt that INEC has approached the Adamawa State election with a preset agenda of declaring the APC at all costs.

 “It is, therefore, on this note that we wish to call the attention of the world to the scheme being perpetrated by INEC to compromise the electoral wishes of the people of Adamawa State.